Our school SENDCo is: Miss A Lowes

-Further information can be found in our School Complaints policy which can be found in our School Policies section.
+Further information can be found in our Complaints policy which can be found in our School Policies section.

 SEND Information Report

 Wynyard CE Primary School is committed to meeting the needs of pupils with Special Educational Needs and /or disabilities and are supported by the LA to ensure that all pupils, regardless of their specific needs, make the best possible progress in school.
 This is in reference to ‘section 69 of the Children and Families Act 2014’, section 6 of the Special Educational needs and disability code of practice: 0 – 25 years, regulation 51 and schedule 1 of the Special Educational Needs and Disability Regulations 2014.

 Our aim is to be as inclusive as possible, with the needs of pupils with Special Educational Needs and Disabilities (SEND) being met in a mainstream setting wherever possible.

-The broad areas of SEND need are:
+The main areas of SEND need are:

 What is the Local Offer?